 Knife has some awesome steak values plus some amazing, aged beef.
 Chamberlain’s Steak and Chop House also is a staff favorite, and we love the cigar room.
 Plus, you get Richard Chamberlain, and that always makes for fun evening.
 SER is reopening, so there’s that.

 Invariably we will get a note back asking where to find the same steak on the cheap.
 Seriously, you want a prime steak but at a cut-rate price?
 Well, as luck would have it, we do know just such a joint in Dallas.

 The no-frills atmosphere of Dunston’s lends itself to massive chunks of beef cooked well over flaming mesquite wood.
 You are served by old school waitresses reminiscent of Flo, the diner queen with tall hair and every other word is “hun”.
 Ok, the last part is annoying as hell after the fifth “hun”, and we have no clue what the word “shooog” even means.
 But the steaks are actually quite nice, and for a slight up-charge you can get them in-house aged prime.

 You may also enjoy their old timey salad bar.

 The fun part about Dunston’s, besides the walk back into a cheesy era, is that you can watch them handle your meat.
 They carve and cook right before your eyes in the most open kitchen we have ever spotted in Dallas.
 No five second rule here, it is all seen and in real time.

-So enjoy a twelve dollar filet, baked potato and salad without all the fuss and hifalutin miseries of a large check at the end of the night; it’s pretty damned good stuff.
+So enjoy a cheap filet, baked potato and salad without all the fuss and hifalutin miseries of a large check at the end of the night; it’s pretty damned good stuff.